Comparison of Iai-Callgrind with Iai

 • Iai-Callgrind is actively maintained.

-• The benchmark api of Iai-Callgrind is simple, intuitive and allows for a much more concise and clearer structure of benchmarks.
+• The user interface and benchmarking api of Iai-Callgrind is simple, intuitive and allows for a much more concise and clearer structure of benchmarks.

 • The Callgrind output files are much more focused on the benchmark function and the function under test than the Cachegrind output files that Iai produces.
 The calibration run of Iai only sanitized the visible summary output but not the metrics in the output files themselves.
 So, the output of cg_annotate was still cluttered by the initialization code, setup functions and metrics.